monahidalgo/on_site_crews/README.md

 # On-Site Crews: A Flutter Construction Site Management App

-On-Site Crews is a mobile application built with Flutter, designed to bring efficiency and transparency to construction site management.
+On-Site Crews is a mobile application built with Flutter + Dart, it's designed to bring efficiency and transparency to construction site management.
 This app empowers Owners, Crews, Teams, and Contractors to stay connected and organized throughout a project's lifecycle.

 ## Features (Under Development & Future Planning)